2

 0

-We show that $2^\omega$ cannot be partitioned into $\omega$-many parts with the property of Baire, such that any $x\in 2^\omega$ is a universally bounded number of bit flips away from each of the $\omega$-many parts.
+We show that 2ω cannot be partitioned into ω-many parts with the property of Baire, such that any x2ω is a universally bounded number of bit flips away from each of the ω-many parts.
 This shows that the axiom of choice (AC) is necessary for the infinite version of a folklore theorem on error correction.

 Definitions

-In a more colorful language, a $k$-part domatic partition of $V$ is a $k$-coloring of $V$ such that every vertex $x\in V$ sees every possible color in its $G$-neighbors and itself.
-Similarly, a $k$-part total domatic partition of $V$ is a $k$-coloring of $V$ such that every vertex $x\in V$ sees every possible color in its neighbors.
+In a more colorful language, a k-part domatic partition of V is a k-coloring of V such that every vertex xV sees every possible color in its G-neighbors and itself.
+Similarly, a k-part total domatic partition of V is a k-coloring of V such that every vertex xV sees every possible color in its neighbors.

 Background